 Electric guitars are delicate, expensive products, so it’s essential to pack and ship them with great care.
 However, that can quickly get expensive when trying to do it yourself.
 If you’re selling instruments, we can help you learn more about packing delicate items or finding the right partner to secure your instruments.

-Whether you want to learn how to ship a guitar, an electric bike, or other cool electronics, reach out to experienced 3PLs like Red Stag.
+Whether you want to learn how to ship a guitar, an electric bike, or other cool electronics, reach out to an experienced 3PLs like Red Stag.
 Our experts guarantee secure, safe, and reliable logistics support.
 As seasoned fulfillment experts, we also know how to ship your products at the lowest rates.

-If you need any more information about safely shipping electric guitars and amps or need expert advice, give us a call.
+For the utmost peace of mind, if you need any more information about safely shipping electric guitars and amps or need expert advice, give us a call.
 We’d love to help.